ted-spence-avalara/developer-dot/avatax/dev-guide/locations/using-locations.md

 For companies that must use location-based reporting, all transactions must be tied to either a reporting location code or to a default location.

 You should allow your customer to choose a reporting location code using a drop-down or multi-select interface.
-You can retrieve a list of valid locations by calling the <span class="dev-guide-bold">ListLocations API</span>.
+You can retrieve a list of valid locations by calling the <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Locations/ListLocationsByCompany/">ListLocations API</a>.
 You should present the friendly name of the location in the drop-down or multi-select box.
 If your user interface permits multi-line select boxes, please also include the address of the location.
-The user interface box for this drop-down or multi-select box should be "Reporting Location".
-The default value of this box should be "None".
+The user interface box for this drop-down or multi-select box should be <code>"Reporting Location"</code>.
+The default value of this box should be <code>"None"</code>.

-If the user chooses "None", you should set the reportingLocationCode value of your transaction to NULL.
-If the user selects a location, you should instead set the reportingLocationCode value to be the location code value from the location object.
+If the user chooses <code>"None"</code>, you should set the <code>reportingLocationCode</code> value of your transaction to <code>NULL</code>.
+If the user selects a location, you should instead set the <code>reportingLocationCode</code> value to be the location code value from the location object.

 Here's how to create a transaction tied to a reporting location:
 <div class="dev-guide-test" id="test">